"Give me six hours to chop down a tree and I will spend the first four sharpening the axe" - Abraham Lincoln

 On the other hand, if you’re only really looking for a single candidate type you can limit yourself to just a few personas.
 We often see specialised recruitment agencies or companies with high volume hiring needs fall into this camp.

-The final step, after you’ve pulled together all of this research, is to create your own candidate persona stories.
+You’ve pulled together all of this research, so the final step is to create your own candidate persona stories.

 Persona stories draw together all your research and create a handy, 360-degree view of your persona and make it easier for your team to get to grips with the process and target candidates effectively.